 BR: I bet.
-Well, you grew up in L.A., or around LA, and probably you can remember being in downtown Los Angeles when there was one.
-There was a lot of stuff going on in downtown LA in the early fifties.
+Well, you grew up in LA, or around LA, and probably you can remember being in downtown Los Angeles when there was one.
+There was a lot of stuff going on there in the early fifties.

 RW: It's pretty bad.

 BR: It's beyond horrible.
 It's automobile dealerships, five or six-store strip malls with the parking lot in the front and the stores arranged in a U or L shape - the prototype.
 Ventura is only the longest of those streets.
 There are plenty of other ones all through out the valley just like it.
 It also happens in the nicer parts of Los Angeles, or the more expensive parts anyway.
 When you go on Sunset Blvd it's the same fucking thing, from Hollywood to the beach except when you're going through Beverly Hills.